Trump team resists special master’s request to explain declassification of Mar-a-Lago documents

 The Justice Department’s legal team seized on the hinting from Trump’s lawyer in their next filing.

 “Plaintiff principally seeks to raise questions about the classification status of the records and their categorization under the Presidential Records Act (‘PRA’).
-But plaintiff does not actually assert — much less provide any evidence — that any of the seized records bearing classification markings have been declassified,” the Department of Justice (DOJ) wrote.
+But plaintiff does not actually assert — much less provide any evidence — that any of the seized records bearing classification markings have been declassified,” the department wrote.

 “Such possibilities should not be given weight absent plaintiff’s putting forward competent evidence,” it added.